markgatland/py8080/README.md

 python main.py --state saves/<state file>
 ```

 If no filename is provided, defaults to Space Invaders demo.
+(File can be created by concatenating Space Invaders ROM files in the order: invaders.h, invaders.g, invaders.f, invaders.e)

 ## Controls